 As a leading scientific membership society, one of our core aims is to secure a flourishing future for physics.

 We want exceptional physics and engineering graduates in the classroom, developing the next generation of physicists and engineers.
-We're even offering £28,000 tax-free scholarships and school experience placements to help you get there.
+We’re offering £28,000 tax-free scholarships to help you get there.
 Click here to find out more.

 No single day in the classroom is the same.
 You will be required to think on your feet and use your creativity to address new challenges and answer unique questions.
 You will help your students to better understand the world around them, and give them the knowledge and confidence to pursue physics to A-level and beyond.

 Although you will need to be resilient and patient, and have excellent communication skills, you will be supported throughout your training as you discover what it takes to become an inspirational teacher.